Economic Strategy for Norfolk and Suffolk

 Bringing together public and private sector partners, it focuses on the actions we need to take in the coming years to help secure long term success.

-Tell us how you can help deliver the Economic Strategy for Norfolk and Suffolk by completing this form by 8th December.
+Tell us how you can help deliver the Economic Strategy for Norfolk and Suffolk by completing this form by 19 February 2018.
+You can also book a free place at one of our Delivery Plan business events by clicking here.

 Read the Economic Strategy for Norfolk and Suffolk here.